Geodesic length and shifted weights in first-passage percolation: The models and the main results

 In {\it standard first-passage percolation} (FPP) the passage time between two points is defined as the minimal passage time over all self-avoiding paths.
 A path $\pi=x_{\parng{0}{n}}=(x_i)_{i=0}^n$ is {\it self-avoiding} if $x_i\ne x_j$ for all pairs $i\ne j$.
 Let $\saPaths_{x,y}$ denote the collection of all self-avoiding paths from $x$ to $y$, of arbitrary but finite length.
 Define the passage time between $x$ and $y$ as \be T_{x,y}= \inf_{\pi \,\in \, \saPaths_{x,y}} \tpath(\pi) . \ee This definition gives $T_{x,x}=0$ because the only self-avoiding path from $x$ to $x$ is the zero-length path.
 A {\it geodesic} is a self-avoiding path $\pi$ that minimizes in \eqref{def-fpp.2}.

 When $t(e)\ge0$ the restriction to self-avoiding paths is superfluous in the definition of $T_{x,y}$.
 Let $p_c$ denote the critical probability of Bernoulli bond percolation on $\Z^d$.
-A frequently used assumption in FPP is that zero-weight edges cannot percolate: \be \P\{t(e)=0\}<p_c. \ee For nonnegative weights, the assumption \eqref{pc-ass0} guarantees the existence of a geodesic (Prop.~4.4 in \cite{Auf-Dam-Han-17}).
+A frequently used assumption in FPP is that zero-weight edges are subcritical: \be \P\{t(e)=0\}<p_c. \ee For nonnegative weights, the assumption \eqref{pc-ass0} guarantees the existence of a geodesic (Prop.~4.4 in \cite{Auf-Dam-Han-17}).

 For $b\in\R$, define {\it $b$-shifted weights} by \be \w^{(b)}=(t^{(b)}(e): e\in\cE_d) \quad\text{with}\quad t^{(b)}(e)=t(e)+b \quad\text{for} \ \ e\in\cE_d. \ee All the quantities associated with weights $\w^{(b)}$ acquire the superscript.
 For example, $T^{(b)}_{x,y}$ is the passage time in \eqref{def-fpp.2} under weights $\w^{(b)}$.
 Let \be \eit=\P\text{-}\essinf_\w t(e) \ee denote the (essential) lower bound of the weights.
 So in particular, $\w^{(-\eit)}$ is the weight configuration shifted so that the lower bound is at zero.
 Since we shift weights, most of the time we have to replace \eqref{pc-ass0} with this assumption: \be \ee